openvswitch/ovs/INSTALL.Debian.md

 These instructions apply to installing from Debian packages that you built yourself, as described in the previous section, or from packages provided by Debian or a Debian derivative distribution such as Ubuntu.
-In the former case, use a command such as "dpkg -i" to install the .deb files that you build, and in the latter case use a program such as "apt-get" or "aptitude" to download and install the provided packages.
+In the former case, use a command such as `dpkg -i` to install the .deb files that you build, and in the latter case use a program such as `apt-get` or `aptitude` to download and install the provided packages.

 You must be superuser to install Debian packages.